Is there a cost for Diabetes Education?

-What can I expect when I first meet with the diabetes team?
+What can I expect when I first meet with a Diabetes Educator?

-- They will help you to set goals so that you can manage your diabetes and stay well.
+- Diabetes Educators help you to set goals so that you can manage your diabetes and stay well.

-Do I need to bring anything to my appointment with the diabetes team?
+Do I need to bring anything to my appointment?

 Can I bring a friend or family member with me to my appointment?

 Yes.
-It is important that you have the support from the people that are important in your life.
-Your friend or family member will be welcome to attend.
+It is important that you have the support from the people who are important in your life.
+Your friend or family member is welcome to attend.